H-Studio logo

 My experience also shows that founder teams with sales experience often beat technically stronger competitors.
 Not because the product is better, but because they test real willingness to pay early, translate feedback directly into product decisions and build customer trust before competitors have even started the conversation.

 What I've learned about the German market: data protection and compliance aren't bureaucratic hurdles, they're a real differentiator.
-A startup that can document GDPR-compliant architecture from day one wins deals in healthcare, finance and public administration that remain closed to purely engineering-led teams.
+A startup that can document privacy-aware architecture from day one improves its chances in healthcare, finance and public administration deals that often remain closed to purely engineering-led teams.

 The myth that a good product sells itself is stubborn.
 The reality: in B2B, trust, demonstrable ROI and local presence matter more than feature lists.